googleprojectzero/winafl/readme_pt.md

 ## Building and using

-To build WinAFL with Intel PT support add `-DINTELPT=1` to the build options.
+To build WinAFL with Intel PT support `-DINTELPT=1` must be added to the build options.

 To use the Intel PT mode set the -P flag (without any arguments) instead of -D flag (for DynamoRIO) when calling afl-fuzz.exe.
 Intel PT tracing mode understands the same instrumentation flags as the DynamoRIO mode, as well as several others: